GaijinZ/book-api/README.md

 * [Run app](#run)

 ## General info
-Bookapi app is use to add, update, delete and view all books by user in Postgres database.
+Book API app is used to add, update, delete and view all books by user in Postgres database.

 ## Technologies
 Project is created with:
 * Golang 1.20
 * Docker
 * Postgres
+* Redis
+* RabbitMQ
+* Logrus

 ## Run app
 * Vagrant